-Being the project manager on one of those types of project means defining the goal.
-You need to identify the right people for the project team to deliver that goal, based on the expertise they bring.
-You then need to get those experts to map out all the tasks that need to happen to reach the goal.
-And, then you need to organise the task list, and make sure people do what they need to.
+Being the project manager on one of those types of project starts with defining the goal.
+You have to identify the right people for the project team to deliver that goal, based on the expertise they bring.
+You then ask the team to map out all the tasks needed to reach the goal.
+And, then you manage this task list, and make sure people do what they need to.

 But, what we’ve just summed up in a mere paragraph, in real life takes weeks, months, sometimes even years at a time.
 A big advertising campaign or new product launch can easily run to 70-80 different tasks, and need a team of 10+ functional experts.
-All of whom are likely to have different opinions to your marketing thinking.
+All of whom will have different opinions to your marketing thinking.

-So, planning as a skill, doesn’t just mean project plans.
-For us, planning is much more than that.
+Planning as a skill doesn’t just mean project plans.
+It’s much more than that.

 Planning is the ability to think ahead in time.
 To think about different scenarios which could happen.
 To work how each action connects, how it impacts on the overall direction.